aai-research-lab/aai-research-lab.github.io/README.md

 ✉️ dkwan4 [at] toromail.csudh.edu
 🌐 [LinkedIn](https://www.linkedin.com/in/derrick-kwan-5644b52b9)

-Derrick is a student at the California Academy of Math and Science and a Research Assistant at AAI Research Lab.
+Derrick is a student at the California Academy of Mathematics and Science and a Research Assistant at AAI Research Lab.
 He is interested in applying computational methods to address challenges in biotechnology.